breck7/scroll/dud.md

 In Dud individual posts are saved as dumbdown files with the file extension "dd".

-Entire blogs are saved as [stamp](https://jtree.treenotation.org/designer/#standard%20stamp) files with the extension "stamp".
+Entire duds are saved as [stamp](https://jtree.treenotation.org/designer/#standard%20stamp) files with the extension "stamp".

 ### Language